sudoroom/doorjam/README.md

 Swipe a new card and run the grant_access_to_last_failed_attempt.js script to grant people access.

-*Warning: If the last failed swipe was improperly registered, then you could potentially be granting access to one of several common error codes, rendering the system insecure.*
+*Warning: If the last failed swipe was improperly registered, then you could potentially be granting access to one of several common error codes, rendering the system insecure.
+See the bottom of this README for common magstripe error code hashes to blacklist.*

 People seeking access can also swipe their own cards (at least 3x) and fill out the form at https://omnicommons.org/keys/